Jonathan (1 Samuel): Conflicts with Saul

 The story of David and Jonathan is introduced in Samuel 1 (18:1), where it says that "Jonathan became one in spirit with David, and he loved him as himself".
-The feeling is expressed before the men exchanged a single word in an interaction that has been described as philia or love at first sight.
-The relationship between David and Jonathan has also been compared more explicitly to other homoerotic relationships in Near Eastern literature, including by the Near Eastern scholar Cyrus H. Gordon, who noted the instance in the Book of Jashar, excerpted in Samuel 2 (1:26), in which David "proclaims that Jonathan's love was sweeter to him than the love of a women" as being similar to Achilles' comparison of Patroclus to a girl and Gilgamesh's love for Enkidu "as a woman".
+The feeling is expressed before the men exchanged a single word in an interaction that has been described as philia "Greek - friendship."

 Saul suspects that Jonathan is colluding with David, who he believes is conspiring to overthrow him.
 Saul insults Jonathan calling him the "... son of a perverse and rebellious woman!" in 1 Samuel 20:30.
 Saul even goes so far as to attempt to kill Jonathan by throwing a javelin at him during a fit of paranoid rage.
 But, before this event happened, all Jonathan did was ask his father what did David do to him so that he would be put to death?
 (1 Sam.
 20:32-33), which suggests David had never wronged Saul.

 The last meeting between Jonathan and David would take place in a forest of Ziph at Horesh, during Saul's pursuit of David.
 There, the two would make a covenant before the Lord before going their separate ways.